taiwan-brown-bear/get-stock-history/README.md

     +		</dependencies>
     +	</dependencyManagement>

 Step 2: In order to modify the web service to MCP server.
-The following are added to application.properties.
+The following configurations are added to application.properties.

     spring.ai.mcp.server.type=SYNC
     spring.ai.mcp.server.name=get-stock-history-mcp-server